16 Unavoidable Facts About Domestic Violence

 Only one in three victims get medical treatment for their injuries

 Domestic violence is an inherently violent act yet two-thirds of victims never see a doctor, go to a hospital, or receive any professional medical care for their injuries, according to current data published by the U.S. Department of Justice.
 In some cases, it’s because they are prevented from getting help from their partner but in other cases, it may be due to feelings of shame related to being abused.
+There is a way out–this survivor of abuse protects girls throughout the country.

 A gun increases the risk of someone being killed by 500 percent